Frequently Asked Questions

 Kasu is a platform that connects Lenders with real-world private credit lending opportunities, all curated by industry leading loan portfolio and risk managers (Delegates) that are exclusive to Kasu.
 Delegates offer a range of Lending Strategies for Lenders to lend USDC and earn interest/yield.

 To start lending, complete the KYC process, fund your Web3 wallet with USDC and connect your wallet to Kasu.
 Choose a Lending Strategy and Tranche that is suitable for you and submit a Lending Request.
-Make sure your Web3 wallet connected to Base mainnet
+Before you get started, please ensure your Web3 Wallet is connect to Base mainnet.

 Yes, you can lend in multiple Lending Strategies to diversify your lending portfolio.